How to Teach English

 The application procedure consists of filling out a short questionnaire, answering several questions in French, and attaching two short letters of recommendation.
 Applicants to DOMs are asked to include a short note explaining their interest in working outside mainland France.
 There are three deadlines: December 1, January 1, and February 1.
 Postings are available at primary, middle, and high schools.
 A few applicants may be offered positions at the teacher’s training college in the departmental capitals of Fort-de-France (Martinique), Basse-Terre (Guadeloupe), or Cayenne (French Guiana).
 There are roughly 30 openings in each “department” every year; competition is not fierce.
 An identical program exists in the island of Réunion.

-For more information, visit the program’s website at www.frenchculture.org.
+For more information and to apply, visit the program’s website at www.frenchculture.org.